jtmuller5/neurd-vs-code/README.md

    - "Neurd: Create Daily Note"
    - "Neurd: Create Weekly Note"
    - "Neurd: Create General Note"
+4. Choose whether the note should be public (stored in standard directories) or private (stored in the private directory that is git-ignored)

 The extension will:
 1. Create the appropriate directory if it doesn't exist